Vintage Clothing & Accessories since 1997

 If you're washing a garment you've never washed before, test a hidden seam using the water temperature you think it will use.
 Let a dot of water dry.
 Watch for puckers around the area, which indicate that the fabric will shrink if submerged.
 Watch for running dyes.
 If either happens, do not wash the garment.

 If you're washing a garment with stains, pre-treating often makes the difference between success and failure in terms of removing stains.
-See our advice on removing stains for more details.
+See our golden rules for removing stains.
 Also - any heat applied to the stained area may set the stain.
 Do not dry it in a dryer or apply an iron or steamer, unless the stains are something you can live with.
 If you want to remove the stain with the wash, inspect it after washing, before tossing it in the dryer.
 This is a wise step to take before drying anything, since bleeding dyes or deposits of excess soap can be made permanent if they're not caught first.

 After washing: